 Within my first year of working, I knew I wanted to retire early.
 The 9-to-5 grind just didn’t fit into my lifestyle.
 I have too many projects of my own to spend my days enabling someone else’s dream.
-When I first shared these ideas with my friends, they thought it was preposterous and even voiced their doubt that one could retire so early.
+When I first shared these ideas with my friends, they thought it was preposterous and even voiced their doubts that one could retire so early.
 It was not the support I had hoped for, but I was confident enough in myself and the numbers.
 I knew I would get there on my own timeline.

 I always had my foot on the accelerator with FIRE.
 It was easy since I live a pretty minimalistic lifestyle.
 I don’t have as many consumeristic urges as others do, so naturally, I spend less.
 I also have an investment property bringing in rental income that covers more than my annual expenses.
 So in a sense, I could already retire without my W2 job.
 That extra W2 money is just fluff to plump up my retirement nest egg.
 So at fast FIRE, I was saving 100% of my W2 income and still pocketing some extra change from real estate.